mwikstrom/paramodel/README.md

 - TODO: Continuation tokens must include version and timestamp and shall expire when too old (older than purge ttl) - or be renewed in case version is still not purged!

-- TODO: (Maybe) move view headers into a separate partition so that all views can be discovered (not only those that currently are modelled)

-  This change is important for purging PII, because we may otherwise end up with lingering disclosed PIIs after the key was shredded.